 As our business expands globally, we are collaborating with purchasing managers in each region, taking into consideration all aspects of quality, cost, risk avoidance, and other factors.
-Global procurement liaison meetings are held twice a year to share information and engage in dialogue to resolve issues related to sustainability initiatives in addition to QCD (quality, cost, and delivery).
+Global procurement information and engage in dialogue to resolve issues related to sustainability initiatives in addition to QCD (quality, cost, and delivery).